Nexmo/nexmo-developer/_tutorials/dispatch-user-fallback.md

 ### WhatsApp

 You need a WhatsApp business account to test this tutorial with WhatsApp.
-In addition the user must be sent a MTM before they can receive messages from your company.
+In addition, the target user must be sent a MTM before they can receive messages from your company.

 ## Summary

-In this tutorial you have seen a use case where you can attempt to send a message to a list of users, where each you has multiple channels.
+In this tutorial you have seen a use case where you can attempt to send a message to a list of users, where each user has multiple channels.
 The application terminates when the message has been read.

 ## Further resources